Complete Guide to Australorp Chickens – Treats For Chickens

 Australorp chickens begin laying light to medium brown eggs from 24 to 28 weeks of age and are renowned for their egg production!
 These hens are great layers - and when I say great, I mean GREAT!
 One Australorp hen layed 364 eggs in 365 days, which is a world record (holy moley, can you say "I need a break?").

 Australorp hens when properly cared for continue laying eggs through the winter months, adding to their reputation of being prolific egg layers.
-Probably the only time Australorp egg production drops is if the birds are sick or when they go through their annual molt.
+Probably the only time Australorp egg production drops is if the birds are sick or when they go through their annual molt, which Treats for Chickens' Molt Mender can definitely take care of.

 Australorp Temperament & Lifespan